Absorbing the Arrow of Electromagnetic Radiation: Strategy 1: A Statistical Explanation

 The Statistical Postulate will generate different predictions depending on the macrostate that is posited at $t_0$.
 If the universe were in equilibrium at $t_0$, we would expect it to stay in (or near) equilibrium.
 To generate accurate predictions, we can posit a low-entropy state: \begin{quote} \textbf{The Past Hypothesis:} At some time $t_0$ soon after the big bang, the universe was in a particular low-entropy macrostate ``that the normal inferential procedures of cosmology will eventually present to us'' \citep[pg.\ 96]{albert2000}. \end{quote} Putting the Past Hypothesis and Statistical Postulate together, we have ``a probability map of the universe'' \citep{Loewer:2020aa} assigning probabilities to all possible initial states and thus to all possible histories of the universe.
 Using this probability distribution, we can predict that systems will behave in a time-directed manner (obeying the Second Law of Thermodynamics) even if the underlying dynamical laws are time-symmetric.
 We thus have a resolution of the puzzle of temporal bias, at least for certain phenomena.
 Soon, we will see that this explanatory schema works for waves as well.

 At this point, one might naturally wonder about the nature of the probabilities specified by the Past Hypothesis and the Statistical Postulate.
 What exactly are we saying when we specify certain probabilities over initial conditions for the universe?
 This is a reasonable point of concern, but not one that we will address here (see \citealp{allori2020}).
-The interpretation of the probabilities will eventually need to be settled to complete the Boltzmannian approach outlined here, as well as our soon-to-come application of this approach to explaining the arrow of radiation.
+The interpretation of the probabilities will eventually need to be settled to complete the Boltzmannian approach and our soon-to-come application of this approach to explaining the arrow of radiation.